header_tag.html

 Why are updates happening?
 Part I

 The changes result from a couple of relatively major updates to how both the USGS and the WQP deliver discrete water quality and sample data.
 Discrete data from USGS are now being delivered in the Water Quality Exchange (or WQX) format.
-Previously, these data were available using a set of NWIS functions, e.g. readNWISqw().
+Previously, these data were available using a set of NWIS functions, e.g. readNWISqw() (now retired).
 The NWIS data format was specific to USGS data and relied on codes for describing the metadata.
 Now, USGS data will be formatted in the same way as the data published by other providers on the Water Quality Portal.
 This change will make it easier for users to combine USGS data with data from these other sources.

 How will this impact data delivery?
 For dataRetrieval, this means that there is a new USGS web service that is available for us to build new functionality.
 However, there are changes that will require some adjustment.
 Some of the existing USGS NWIS services that we’ve relied on for years are reaching their end of life and will soon become deprecated.
 The services for pulling discrete WQ data still work, however they are delivering STALE data.
 As of March 11, 2024, all queries to the legacy NWIS qw data sources will pull the same data regardless of whether there are new data, and no changes to the data delivered from these functions is going to happen moving forward.